altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 A small sail ship was much faster than them.<br/>
 The patrol craft gradually gained on them.<br/>
 "A boat!
 Belgarian soldiers!"<br/>
-An enemy soldier yelled:
+An enemy soldier yelled:<br/>
 The platoon leader never learned Hispanian, but it had the same root as Belgarian, so their difference was on the level of different dialects.<br/>
 So he understood what the enemy said.<br/>
 But that wasn’t anything to be happy about.<br/>
 "Shoot!
 Don’t let them escape!"<br/>
 "Bastards… quick, they are gaining on us!"<br/>
-The deputy leader turned and said with a voice of despair:
+The deputy leader turned and said with a voice of despair:<br/>
 "Platoon leader, they are shooting fire arrows!"<br/>
 "What!?"<br/>
 The arrows flew over.<br/>